-Other revenue amounted to \in 178.9 million in 2023 (\in 131.5 million reported in 2022).
-This change was due to an increase in royalties received from Galderma for Dysport[®] as well as other income from licenses for Onivyde[®].
+Other revenue amounted to €173.9 million in 2024 (€178.9 million reported in 2023).
+This change was due to an increase in royalties received from Galderma for Dysport®, which was offset by a decrease in other income from licenses for Onivyde®.